NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Found: `[Errno 13] Permission denied: '/usr/lib64/python2.7/site-packages/test-easy-install-134211.write-test'`
 Found: `Perhaps your account does not have write access to this directory?`

 I agree, automated tool.
-Perhaps it *is* because I don't have write access.
+Perhaps it *is* because I dont have write access.

 Oddly, when I ran `cd ../`, then `ipython`, then `import casperfpga`, I actually got a novel response.